KUWAITNET/django-admin-commands/README.rst

 Usage
 -----
-* Adds the commands you need to allow to the admin.
+* Adds the commands you need to allow to the admin to your settings.
 Example:

 .. code-block:: python

+        # settings.py
         ADMIN_COMMANDS_CONFIG = {
                 'allowed_commands': ['ping_google', 'update_index']
                 # OR